 - Ice cubes (good if you aren’t using frozen fruit)

-*Start with a tablespoon of chia, flax, honey, nut butter, or cocoa and a ½ teaspoon of vanilla extract or cinnamon for every 2 servings.
+*Start with 1-2 tablespoons of chia, flax, honey, nut butter, or cocoa and a ½ teaspoon of vanilla extract or cinnamon for every 2 servings.
 Add more if desired.

 Toppings/Garnish (optional; just for fun!)